Originally published in October, 2017 – over three years later in 2021 I am still happily using Posteo!

 passing (ignore the indication that DKIM is failing, this is expected, but DMARC

-only requires one of DKIM and SPF to pass, and SPF should obviously be passing).
+only requires one of DKIM and SPF to pass, and you should verify that SPF is

-I found these reports a bit annoying, and so you may notice that I send them to
+passing).
+I found these reports a bit annoying, and so I

-a service by Postmark, which receives DMARC reports, analyzes them, and then
+send them to a service by Postmark, which receives DMARC reports, analyzes